-This will include the reactivation of unused but earned credits and the generation of future benefits consistent with standard policies.
-401(k) Plan contributions shall be resumed (subject to the terms of the Plan), beginning upon recall.

-7.11(h) Company service will be earned beginning the first day back on the active payroll.

-7.11(i) Active layoff status will not be interrupted.
-Filing requirements once during each year for first consideration recall status will remain.

-7.11(j) Employees on Temporary Recall will not receive a retention index based on Temporary Recall assignments.

-7.11(k) Employees on Temporary Recall will generate funds for a selective adjustment exercise if they meet contractual criteria.

-7.11(l) Employees on Temporary Recall will not be eligible for additional layoff benefits when their Temporary Recall assignment ends.

-7.11(m) Employees on Temporary Recall are not eligible to apply for internal job postings.

-21 Section 7.12 General Provisions.

-7.12(a) Compensable Injuries.
-Any employee who has been wholly or partially incapacitated for that employee's regular work by compensable injury or compensable occupational disease while in the employ of the Company may, while so incapacitated, be employed in work which the employee can do without regard to the provisions of this Agreement.
-The Union shall be notified of persons to whom this waiver applies and the effective dates of such waiver.

-7.12(b) Veterans.
-The Company and the Union, recognizing that the reemployment rights of employees entering or inducted into the Armed Forces of the United States are the subject matter of legislation, agree that nothing contained in this Agreement will preclude the Company from reemploying such employees in compliance with provisions of applicable laws.
+1 generation of future benefits consistent with standard policies.
+401(k) Plan contributions shall be 2 resumed (subject to the terms of the Plan) beginning upon recall.
+3 4 7.11(h) Company Service.
+Company service will be earned beginning the first day back on the 5 active payroll.
+6 7 7.11(i) Recall Status Requirements.
+Active layoff status will not be interrupted.
+Filing 8 requirements once during each year for first consideration recall status will remain.
+9 10 7.11(j) Rentention.
+Employees on Temporary Recall will not receive a retention index based on 11 Temporary Recall assignments.
+12 13 7.11(k) Select Salary Adjustment.
+Employees on Temporary Recall will generate funds for a 14 selective adjustment exercise if they meet contractual criteria.
+15 16 7.11(1) Additional Layoff Benefits.
+Employees on Temporary Recall will not be eligible for 17 additional layoff benefits when their Temporary Recall assignment ends.
+18 19 7.11(m) Internal Job Postings.
+Employees on Temporary Recall are not eligible to apply for 20 internal job postings.
+21 22 Section 7.12 General Provisions.
+23 24 7.12(a) Compensable Injuries.
+Any employee who has been wholly or partially incapacitated for 25 that employee's regular work by compensable injury or compensable occupational disease while in 26 the employ of the Company may, while so incapacitated, be employed in work which the employee 27 can do without regard to the provisions of this Agreement.
+The Union shall be notified of persons to 28 whom this waiver applies and the effective dates of such waiver.
+29 30 7.12(b) Veterans.
+The Company and the Union, recognizing that the re-employment rights of 31 employees entering or inducted into the Armed Forces of the United States are the subject matter of 32 legislation, agree that nothing contained in this Agreement will preclude the Company from re- 33 employing such employees in compliance with provisions of applicable laws.

 7.12(c) Transfer Return Rights.
 An employee who is transferred by the Company from the bargaining unit described in Article 1 of this Agreement to another SPEEA-represented bargaining unit, and at the time of such transfer is accorded return rights by the Company in writing, will not be laid off while assigned at such other unit, but will be transferred back to the original unit in accordance with the return rights previously accorded by the Company.
-An exception will be made if the employee elects to be laid off in which case the employee will waive transfer return rights.
+An exception will be made if the employee elects to be laid off, in which case the employee will waive transfer return rights.